 Advances in science and manufacturing techniques mean that CBN-isolates, 1:1 blends of CBD: CBN isolates, and CBN-dominant hemp extracts, will likely become increasingly available as oils and in ingestible and topical forms.

 The benefit of using CBN oil is that you can gradually increase (or decrease) the amount of CBN you take each day based on how your body is responding to it, as well as on what life happens to be throwing your way!
 If your week is extra stressful, it might be a good time to increase your frequency to 3x per day or have a little more in the morning and evening.
 If restful sleep cycles aren’t coming as easily as they used to, play with the times of day you’re taking CBN.
-Maybe a couple hours or even a few minutes before bed will work better for you.
+Maybe a couple of hours or even a few minutes before bed will work better for you.

 How Will CBN Make Me Feel and How Long Does It Take to Work?